caoimhebyrne/petal/README.md

 Some examples of Petal can be found in the [examples](./examples) directory.

+## Tests

+A Python test runner exists which ensures that certain Petal files execute and produce the correct output.
+Some of the test cases also ensure that the compiler provides accurate errors when the code is incorrect (e.g. mismatched types, etc.).

+This test suite (and its runner) is run on each commit push, can be found in the [tests](./tests) directory.

 ## License

 This project is licensed under the [MIT license](./LICENSE).